 Can Hermit Crabs Eat Insects?

 Hermit crabs locate insects hiding under rocks or inside rotting wood.
-You should replicate the hermit crabs’ natural diet, which includes the feeding of bugs.
+You should replicate the hermit crabs’ natural diet, which includes bugs.

 Certain criteria apply to feeding insects to hermit crabs.
 You may find countless bugs in a tank, and it’s OK for hermit crabs to eat them.
 However, they’re usually too small to sustain a hermit crab long-term.